The Inside Story

 This SNS Online audio interview, recorded at the Cavern Club in Liverpool to help celebrate 60 years of the Mersey Beat, features Debbie and Nigel Greenburg.
 Also broadcast on BBC World Service.

-A woman whose dad ran the famous Cavern Club 50 years ago has uncovered one of the first photos Linda McCartney took of husband Paul - just weeks after they got together.
+Cavern Club owner’s daughter reveals one of the first photos Linda McCartney took of Paul just weeks after they got together

 But perhaps less conspicuous are the Jewish strands which connect The Beatles and Liverpool’s world-famous Cavern Club.